Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 - Various homeopathic and natural treatments.

-If you're looking for an all-natural ear infection treatment, your conventional vet may not have much to tell you, as he went to school for conventional medicine, not alternative treatments.
-But, that doesn't mean there aren't options.
+If you're looking for an all-natural ear infection treatment, your conventional vet may not have much to tell you, as they went to school for conventional medicine, not alternative treatments.
+You can try using apple cider vinegar to clean out your dog's ears.

 Cleaning Dog Ears